THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 The Bible refers to dragons and phoenix birds but most Bible versions do not

-written in Scripture was real at an earlier time even if no longer present with us.
+written in Scripture was real at an earlier time, even if it is not presently with us.

 Dragons and phoenix birds are symbolic and prophetic.
-This will be explained
+We shall explain this—

-and we provide literal translations of Bible texts where necessary.
+and literal translations of Bible texts are provided as necessary.

 According to legends, dragons and phoenix birds have flight ability, but the